alphazhan/dont-panic/README.md

 ## Key Features

 1. Exoplanet Science Exploration – In-depth, scientifically accurate facts about various exoplanets.
-2. AI-Based Exoplanet Conversations – Engage in interactive chats with exoplanets, and even personalize the experience with a custom Gemini API key.
+2. AI-Based Exoplanet Conversations – Engage in interactive chats with exoplanets, and even personalize the experience with a custom **Gemini API key**.
 3. Atmospheric Space Soundtrack – Enjoy a music space soundtrack that enhances the mood and immerses players in the vastness of space.

 ## Quick Start